 Pass the First Income Part of the Means Test and You’re In

-The means test is a messy, multilevel test.
-The good news for most people is that once they pass the first level — comparing their “current monthly income” to the applicable “median family income” — they don’t have to mess with the rest of the test, particularly the complicated expenses portion of the test.
+The means test is a messy, multilevel assessment.
+The good news for most people is that once they pass the first level — comparing their “current monthly income” to the applicable “median family income” — they don’t have to deal with the rest of the test, particularly the portion of the test that accounts for expenses.
 Generally, if your income is no more than the median, then you can file a Chapter 7 case.

 If your annual income is no larger than the median income amounts for your family size in the table, then you have finished the means test over-leap.
 You can skip the expenses portion of the test.

 However, if your income is higher than the median income amount applicable to you, you may very well still be able to pass the means test at the next level.
 Then you are set to file a Chapter 7 bankruptcy case.